postmodern/kramdown-man/README.md

 ## Features

 * Converts markdown to [roff]:
-  * Supports codespans, emphasis and strong fonts.
+  * Supports codespans, emphasis, and strong fonts.
   * Supports normal and tagged paragraphs.
-  * Supports bullet lists.
+  * Supports bullet, numbered, and definition lists.
   * Supports multi-paragraph list items and blockquotes.
   * Supports converting `[foo-bar](foo-bar.1.md)` and `[bash](man:bash(1))`
     links into `SEE ALSO` man page references.